The Best Home Blood Pressure Monitors of 2026

 Frequently asked questions

 The best at-home blood pressure monitor will depend on your budget and what features are important to you.
-We chose the Oxiline Pressure 9 as the best overall due to its user-friendly design, accurate results, and mid-range cost.
+We chose the Oxiline Pressure XS Pro as the best overall due to its user-friendly design, accurate results, and excellent data tracking.

 Some primary care and hypertension programs allow you to borrow a blood pressure monitor for a set period.
 Depending on your insurance plan, you may also receive a free blood pressure monitor through your insurance.